 Idaho Power's 2013 Integrated Resource Plan does not reflect that the utility is in need of energy to reliably serve its customers.
 And yet, in less than four months time, 13 QFs have contracted with Idaho Power for nearly 400 MW of solar generation - all expected to be on-line and producing power by the end of 2016.
 The combined 20-year contractual obligation of these 13 projects is approximately \$1.4 billion.
 As we have previously stated, 100% of the costs of QF generation are passed on to ratepayers.
 The purpose of utilizing the IRP methodology for these projects is to more precisely value the energy being delivered to the utility.
-However, while fuel costs of Idaho Power's existing resources will be displaced by PURPA generation, the capital costs of the utility's displaced resources will continue to be recovered through ratepayers' bills along with the costs of the QF power.
+However, while fuel costs of Idaho Power's existing resources will be displaced by

+PURPA generation, the capital costs of the utility's displaced resources will continue to be recovered through ratepayers' bills along with the costs of the QF power.

 We appreciate the diligence of Commission Staff in reviewing and modifying the variables used within the IRP methodology in order to produce an avoided cost that more accurately reflects the value of the energy from the generation resource.
 The IRP methodology must be implemented in a way that recognizes the actual generation characteristics of each project.
-We find that the most recent modifications recommended by Staff and accepted by the parties regarding the generation profile used within the IRP methodology are just and reasonable.
-We, therefore, approve the Agreement, including the Second Replacement Appendix E, between Idaho Power and Murphy Flat Power, LLC, without material change or condition.
+We find that the prices contained in Replacement Appendix E are just and reasonable.
+We, therefore, approve the Agreement, including Replacement Appendix E, between Idaho Power and American Falls Solar II, LLC, without material change or condition.
 We find it reasonable to allow payments made under the Agreement as prudently incurred expenses for ratemaking purposes.